danekja/discussment/README.md

 The services need an interface to access the database, which is located in the dao package.
 The default implementation of services is in the __dao.imp__ package.
 If you need your own access, you need to implement this interface.

-### access control
+#### access control
 The __accesscontrol__ package contains the new implementation of user's permissions.
 The default implementation of services is in the __service.impl__ package.

+The authentication mechanism works in similar fashion as general Spring Security user authentication with **UserDetails** and **UserDetailsService** interfaces.
+The library receives user information from the application via defined interfaces (see below) and assignes own permission model for them.

+Library methods for permission management contain granular configuration of access to each action (add, remove, view) and item (category, topic, discussion, post).
+Can be used as-is or the application which uses this library may implement own management on top of the provided functions e.g. to make permissions compliant with the application's roles.

 The __domain__ package contains this interface:
 - __IDiscussionUser__ represents the user entity in the context of this library.
 Any application using this library will have to implement this!
+Usually the interface should be implemented by the application's User entity and its methods delegated to User's properties.

 The __service__ package contains these interfaces:
 - __DiscussionUserService__ contains basic methods to obtain user object from application.
 Any application using this library will have to implement this!
+The library presumes the application has own authentication mechanism.
+This interface should take advantage of that mechanism and provide currently logged-in user.

 - __PermissionManagementService__ contains methods for adding or changing user's permissions.
   - for example using this method will give user permissions for discussion in given __topic__. __PermissionData__ have values sorted _create_, _delete_, _edit_, _view_.